ADA Service Dog Laws

 No, service dogs are not exempt from local registration and licensing requirements that apply to all dogs.
 This is different from organizations that register and license dogs as service animals.
 As discussed earlier, these organizations do not confer any official status on service dogs and their services are optional.
 If your city however requires all dogs to be licensed and registered, your service dog must also comply.

 14. My city requires that dogs be vaccinated, is that applicable to service dogs?

 Service dogs are not exempt from local rules regarding animal control and health.
 If your city requires vaccinations for all dogs, then your service dog must also comply.

 Under ADA rules, a service dog must always be under the control of its owner.
-Service dogs must be tethered, harnessed or leashed unless the owner’s disability prevents them from using these items or these items interfere with the dog’s ability to safety and effectively perform its tasks.
-In situations where a tether, harness or leash is not suitable, the handler must maintain control of their animal through voice, signal or other means of control.
+Service dogs must be tethered, harnessed, or leashed unless the owner’s disability prevents them from using these items or these items interfere with the dog’s ability to safely and effectively perform its tasks.
+In situations where a tether, harness, or leash is not suitable, the handler must maintain control of their animal through voice, signal, or other means of control.
 An establishment can ask a handler to remove their service dog from the premises if the handler does not have control of their animal.

 No, a business can never charge a deposit or fee in connection with service dogs.
 If the hotel charges a fee for pets, it must waive that fee for a guest who is staying with a service dog.
 Hotels are also not allowed to charge service dog owners cleaning fees to clean up hair or dander shed by the dog.
 However, if the hotel or other business usually charges guests for damages, a handler can be held responsible for paying for any damage caused by their service dog.

-17. Are service dogs allowed in self service restaurants, such as buffets?
+18. Are service dogs allowed in self-service restaurants, such as buffets?